er1/s228/README.md

 ## Breadboard

 In this project, we will be using a prototyping project board more commonly known as a breadboard.
+It contains small holes which share an electrionic connection with holes in the same row or column.
+There are two areas on the breadboard: the prototyping area and the supply rails.

+The prototyping area located in the middle is where you will place the componenets in this project.
+There is a gap in the middle which will be where you put your DIP (Dual Inline Package) components so that you can make connection to their pins.

 ![A breadboard graphic](https://rawgithub.com/er1/s228/master/breadboard.svg)

 ## Wires